Do you have a breed of dog that has fur growing constantly to the point where it gets too long and you feel only a professional pet clipper can help?

 Perhaps the most important feature in a pair of clippers for most but not all types of dog coats.
 The motor speed and power of clippers dictate how fast it can cut and how likely it is to power through thicker and perhaps matted coats.
 This is measured in rotations per minute.

-However, if they do list the RPM then know that 3,000 and above is powerful enough for 90% of the dog coats out there and anything above that is for the serious professional who needs to be prepared for coats in the worst conditions possible such as grooming professionals and adoption centres.
+However, if the dog clippers do list the RPM then know that 3,000 and above is powerful enough for 90% of the dog coats out there and anything above that is for the heavy duty professional clippers who need to be prepared for coats in the worst conditions possible such as grooming professionals and adoption centres.

 It is almost essential for dog grooming clippers to produce low noise.
-Even the most confident of dogs can get scared easily when presented with a pet grooming kit that is vibrating and getting near them, in fact, it is one of the scariest noises for them alongside thunder and the vacuum cleaner.
-It can get even worse when contact is made with pet hair and skin.
+Even the most confident of dogs can get scared easily when presented with a pet grooming kit that is vibrating and coming near them, in fact, it is one of the scariest noises for them alongside thunder and the vacuum cleaner.
+It can become even worse when contact is made between the clipper blades and the pet hair and skin.
 Professional grooming experts will only have a quiet clipper in the shop and you should have the same.

 Look for a pet grooming kit which produces less than 60 decibels would count as ‘low noise’ – this can be achieved easier with cordless dog clippers.